 Can I hire a bike?

-If you are not based in the UK and want to take part in this tour, you can hire a BMW GS motorcycle from our local Travel Partner in Rekyjavik.
-Just book this option.
+If you are not based in the UK and want to take part in this tour, you can hire a BMW GS motorcycle from our local Travel Partner in Reykjavik.

 What about flights?

 We do not include flights in your tour price.
-You must book your own passenger flights to arrive / depart Rekyjavik.
-From the UK, there are direct flights from London, Aberdeen, Belfast, Manchester with a combination of Iceland Air, British Airways, Easyjet, WOW.
-Book your flight to arrive no later than 2pm then send us your flight details and, provided you are arriving on the official start date, we will collect you from the airport and transfer you to the hotel.
-We also take you back to the airport at the end, provided you are departing on the official end date.
+You must book your own passenger flights to arrive / depart Reykjavik, once we have confirmed to you that this tour is a guaranteed departure.
+From the UK, there are direct flights from London, Aberdeen, Belfast, Manchester with a combination of Iceland Air, British Airways, Easyjet.
+Book your flight to arrive no later than 2pm then send us your flight details.
+On arrival please use either an airport taxi or coach transfer to reach the group hotel – more details are provided in our Trip Notes prior to departure.

 Do I have to ride in a group?